bsc-pm/tampi/README.md

 the safe and efficient execution of MPI operations from concurrent tasks and guarantees the transparent management and progress of these communications.

+The TAMPI library is not an MPI implementation.
+Instead, TAMPI is an independent library that works over any standard MPI library that supports the MPI\_THREAD\_MULTIPLE level.
+At building time, TAMPI is linked to the specified MPI library.

 By following the MPI Standard, programmers must pay close attention to avoid deadlocks that may occur in hybrid applications (e.g., MPI+OpenMP) where MPI calls take place inside tasks.
 This is given by the out-of-order execution of tasks that consequently alter the